 Folks seem a bit incredulous that it is wild mushroom season already, but my tummy can attest to it—at least insofar as lower elevation locations are concerned.
 Some words of advice for the would-be mycophagist: 1.
 Look for mushrooms after it rains; 2.
 Be absolutely certain of your identification; and 3.
 Try not to eat Butter’s oysters.

 Denver dock is everywhere.
 I saw it growing in clumps amidst the grass on nearly every highway median that met my eye.
 What a tragedy to see so much good food growing by the roadside, since wild organic veggies are better when they’re not coated in automobile exhaust.
+I guess, at that point, they are no longer organic.

 Fortunately, there are less trafficked spots hidden throughout the city, so we were able to access a dock-spotted field from an isolated roadway.
 “Take a lot,” Butter said, as her Denver docks are reaching the end of their spring season, during which time the basal leaves of young spring docks are clean of bugs and not yet tough or bitter.

 In contrast, my dock patch at 10,000 feet has barely seen the light of day, having only recently emerged from under the spring snow melt.
-Upon greening, it will give good dock all season long.

 While we were collecting the young, stretchy leaves, up pulled a car driven by a man in a business suit with an elderly woman in the passenger seat.
 She smiled at me and rolled down the window to ask what we were collecting.
 “Dock!”
 I replied enthusiastically.
 “Would you like some?”